 “I think it was a counter for them, it was a quick transition,” Schlegel said.
-“And as they were bringing the ball up they sort of came into the middle and (were) trying to play into the middle, so I stepped up to try and cover and they were able to get it behind me and, frankly, they’re number nine just finished really well.”
+“And as they were bringing the ball up, they sort of came into the middle and (were) trying to play into the middle, so I stepped up to try and cover, and they were able to get it behind me and, frankly, their number nine just finished really well.”

 Orlando wasn’t threatening much in the final 10 minutes due to careless passes and poor decision-making.
 Dike ignored a run by substitute Silvester van der Water on one attack opportunity and Nani ignored an outlet pass to Benji Michel in his own half in stoppage time and lost the ball when three Red Bulls converged on him.
 Uri Rosell got a last gasp shot attempt off deep in stoppage time but missed the net.